Statut: Permanent, Full time

 - Coordinate the various steps involved in starting and running breakfast programs and offer ongoing support to schools and regional partners in delivery of their breakfast programs;

-- Collaborate with schools, communities and regional/local organizations to improve proximity and local capacity in food security, nutrition, student engagement, and program management through in-person visits/training sessions and collaborative partnerships;
+- Collaborate with schools, communities and regional/local organizations to improve proximity and local capacity in food security, nutrition, student engagement, and program management through in-person or virtual visits/training sessions and collaborative partnerships;

-- Develop and implement projects to improve food security and food access for schools and communities;
+- Develop strategic relationships and implement projects to improve food security and food access for schools and communities;

 - Develop, track, and report on OKRs and KPIs regarding service levels and local impact; report on and analyse data concerning local and regional support;

 - Support colleagues to enhance relationships within school communities and facilitate collaboration between schools and relevant stakeholders;

 - Perform other duties as required to ensure the smooth functioning of the team.

-- Undergraduate University degree in Anthropology, Social Sciences, Community Development, Education, Native Studies or another related field.
+- Undergraduate University degree in Social Sciences, Nutrition, Community Development, Education or another related field;

 - An equivalent combination of education and relevant experience will be considered;